ANC, CRISS, Sheep Welfare — the grants most farmers forget to claim, and how AI finds them

-ANC, CRISS, and the Sheep Welfare Scheme together can add thousands of euro to what your farm receives each year.
+ANC, CRISS, and the sheep schemes together can add thousands of euro to what your farm receives each year.
 They're not obscure.
 They're just easy to miss when you're head-down in calving, or the paperwork for the scheme you already know about is enough to be getting on with.

 This guide breaks down what each one pays, who qualifies, and how you can use an AI tool to run a quick eligibility check without waiting for your Teagasc advisor to have a free slot.